DTJF/libpruio/src/doc/_6_messages.md

 connected to that ball number) and call function PruIo::config(), first.

-\Item{"no GPIO pin"} Setting a GPIO ouput is required, but the specified header pin (CPU ball number) isn't in GPIO mode. -> Check the parameter `Ball`.
-Call function GpioUdt::config() to change the pin configuration to GPIO out mode.
+\Item{"no GPIO mode"} Setting a new mode for the GPIO output is required, but the specified mode isn't a GPIO mode. -> Check the parameter `Mo`, use enumerators ::PinMuxing.

 # PWM # {#SecErrPwm}

+\note When the pin (CPU ball) is not in the matching mode, \Proj
+      tries to configure it.
+In that case you also may get error messages as described in \ref sSecPruIoSetPin.

 ## setValue ## {#sSecErrPwmSetValue}